evanmcarlson/cli-hangman/README.md

 # cli-hangman
 A simple command line version of the game Hangman.

 To play the game, simply download the code and open a terminal in the location of the file.
-Type javac Hangman.java to compile the code, and java Hangman to play.
+Type 'javac Hangman.java' to compile the code, and 'java Hangman' to play.

 The game begins by randomly selecting one of ten phrases and replacing all letter with an asterik (*).
 Spaces and punctuation are left unhidden.